dhcho0622/COVID-19-Traveling-Project/README.md

 ## How the Data Was Put Together:

-The data was gathered from over 200,000 different businesses from the YELP data set.
+The data was gathered from over 200,000 different businesses from the Yelp data set.
 Following that, the data was cleaned and supplemented with feature engineering.
 After EDA was performed to see which features had any statistical relationships with one another.
 Next the data set was put through various regression models to predict star ratings.
 In addition, webscrapping was pulled from world0meters.com to incorporate relevant COVID19 data.

 ## Future Steps: